Political apathy: Background

 The psychological factors that influence voter behavior are a voter's perceptions of politics, that is, how the voter sees the parties, the candidates, and the issues in an election.

 The farther down the ballot an office is, the fewer the number of votes that will be cast for it.
 This is called ballot fatigue.
 The expression suggests that many voters exhaust their patience or knowledge as they work their way down the ballot.

 Prominent Founding Fathers writing in The Federalist Papers believed it was "essential to liberty that the government in general should have a common interest with the people," and felt that a bond between the people and the representatives was "particularly essential."
 They wrote "frequent elections are unquestionably the only policy by which this dependence and sympathy can be effectually secured."
 In 2009, however, few Americans were familiar with leaders of Congress.

 In the 19th century there was a substantially large amount of voter turnout with numerous years with over 80% participation.
 This was due to several factors.
 One, political machines gave voters an incredible incentive to vote with favors of work, wealth, and political power (which were especially attractive to poor immigrants); however, political machines lost much of their power with the increased ability to vote and with more exposure on corrupt policies.

 Numerous reports suggest voter apathy is widespread and growing.
 The percentage of Americans eligible to vote who did, in fact, vote was 63% in 1960, but has been falling since.

 Vanderbilt professor Dana D. Nelson in Bad for Democracy argues that all citizens seem to do, politically, is vote for president every four years, and not much else; they've abandoned politics.
 Apathy was lower in the 2008 election, which featured a competitive election for president.
 Voter turnout in 2008 (62%) was the highest since 1968.

-On the other hand, Hunter College professor Jamie Chandler claims that voter apathy, or a lack of interest in the political system, is overstated in regards to socioeconomic factors.
+On the other hand, Hunter College professor Jamie Chandler claims that political apathy, or a lack of interest in the political system, is overstated in regards to socioeconomic factors.
 Wealth and educational attainment correlate most strongly with voter participation.